flame-engine/flame/doc/examples/tapeables/README.md

-# tapeables
+# tapables

-A Flame game showcasing how to use a tapeable component
+A Flame game showcasing how to use a tapable component